 The logical test follows the if statement.
-If true, Python executes the commands on the lines following the if ... :.
-If false, the commands following the else: (which is optional) are run.
-Note that Python cares about the spacing used; this is how it knows where the conditional actions that follow begin and end.
-These conditional steps must always indented by the same number (e.g. 4) of spaces.
+If true, Python executes the commands on the lines following the if ...: If false, the commands following the else: (which is optional) are run.
+Note that Python cares about white space (tabs & spaces) you use; this is how it knows where the conditional actions that follow begin and end.
+These conditional steps must always be indented by the same number of spaces (e.g., 4).
+I recommend just using a tab (rather than spaces) so that you're always consistent.
+A nice consequence of this rule is that your code (and that from other people) will be highly readable.